hacaravan/CV/README.md

 ## Experience

-**Company Name** (start-date to end-date)
-_Your job title_

-- Any experience relevent to software development

-**Company Name** (start-date to end-date)
-_Your job title_

-- Any experience relevent to software development
+**Bristol Energy** (March 2017 - October 2020)
+_Pricing Analyst/Senior Pricing Analyst_

+- I managed and continually developed a complex Pricing Engine that supported pricing for all our customer types, built in an Excel front-end that housed a significant amount of VBA I was also responsible for.
+I spent a lot of my time developing SQL (using MS SQL Server) to interact with the pricing model and produce reporting and analysis for a range of key stakeholders.
+- I worked on developing a lot of new products for all the strands of our customer base, and worked with a range of colleagues on these.
+I learnt how useful proper planning and speccing is, as well as how to manage colleagues' expectations - what's possible, what's realistic, and what's worth it!

 ## Skills

-Consider skills relevent to software development.
+Consider skills relevant to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.

-#### This Skill

-- Experience
-- Achievements
-- Evidence
+#### Fast & Enthusiastic Learner

+I love learning new things - whether it be practical skills, information or random trivia.
+As soon as I learn something I want to put it into practice or share the information with someone.
+When I worked at Bristol Energy, I went into the role not even knowing how Excel worked properly, but by the end I regularly offered my support to my colleagues with Excel, VBA and SQL (the three tools I spent most of my time with).
+Before starting the Makers Academy course, I taught myself some introductory Java.

 #### Another Skill